chaosnight7/nw_quadrant_meteor_boilerplate/README.md

 A version of the app is live at [nw-quadrant.herokuapp.com](https://nw-quadrant.herokuapp.com), where you may click around and add/edit organization pages.
 We'll populate it with real data eventually, and then hand over the login info to each organization.

-To run the most up-to-date version on your local machine (note that the online database won't be attached to the local instance, so you'll have to populate your own test data), do the following:
+To run the most up-to-date version on your local machine, do the following:

 - [Clone this git repository](https://help.github.com/articles/cloning-a-repository/)
 - [Install Meteor.js](https://www.meteor.com/install)
 - Open your terminal or command prompt, `cd` into the top level of the local repository, type `meteor`, and go to `localhost:3000` in your web browser.
 - Refer to Meteor's [documentation](http://docs.meteor.com) (or ask me) if you have trouble.

+Note that the online database won't be attached to the local instance, so you'll have to populate your own test data.

 ### How to contribute